Water for the environment is managed consistent with a range of NSW and Commonwealth legislative and policy initiatives, including:

 Held water for the environment

-'Held' water for the environment has been recovered through infrastructure works and the purchase of water licences.
+Held water for the environment has been recovered through infrastructure works and the purchase of water licences.
 Both the NSW and Commonwealth governments (through the Commonwealth Environmental Water Holder) have purchased water licences for environmental purposes.
 Water is allocated periodically according to inflows and dam levels.
-The regulations for the use of licensed water are contained in water sharing plans and license conditions and associated 'adaptive' environmental water-use plans.
-The NSW Office of Environment and Heritage has prepared the following 'adaptive' environmental water-use plans:
+The regulations for the use of licensed water are contained in water sharing plans and license conditions and associated ‘adaptive’ environmental water-use plans.
+The department has prepared the following 'adaptive' environmental water-use plans: